11th July 2017 by Tim Cole

 When it comes to the Music Play Time, the 2 big questions for us were A) for most people "what is long enough to allow authoring and generation of melodies, background music etc. for personal use / recording etc. ?" and B) for specialist use cases "how can the Music Play Time be easily extended?".

-Another issue we had swirling around was that we wanted to find a way to provide the lowest possible price for full authoring - not the semi-restricted "half way house" we had trialled with the Essentials In-App Subcription.
+Another issue we had swirling around was that we wanted to find a way to provide the lowest possible price for full authoring - not the semi-restricted "half way house" we had trialled with an "Essentials" In-App Subcription.

 Yet another was that we wanted to find a route to allow some kind of Free Trial period for Wotja (more below).